TheJonny/threema-client-rs/README.md

 # Inofficial Rust Implementation of the Threema Protocols

-As I heavily looked into [Threema for Android](https://github.com/threema-ch/threema-android/), this protocol port is licensed under the GNU Affero General Public License v3 aswell.

 work in progress.
  - [ ] split main to library and example(s)
  - [ ] account import